barn home kit

 A few of the many benefits of choosing the barndominium life over traditional homes include:

 • Durability.
-Whether you buy a bardominium kit or have a metal building floor plan erected by a contractor, you can be sure that the building process meets or exceeds local construction codes.
+Whether you buy a barndo kit or have a metal building floor plan erected by a contractor, you can be sure that the building process meets or exceeds local construction codes.
 Your home benefits from steel being stronger, resistant to rotting, termites, and fire-resistant.
 When compared to wood, there’s no comparison: steel building materials are far more durable

 • Low maintenance.
 Steel buildings are low maintenance, and while interior walls, countertops, doors and other materials will need the same maintenance seen in traditional homes, the structure of the home will require less maintenance.

 • Faster construction.
 Barndominium kits are your best bet if you need a building project to move along quickly.
 A new build is faster because a lot of the components are made off-site and pre-drilled.
 The contractor will put the shell of the home together much faster and spend the majority of the construction time on the interior of the home.
-Barn homes, if they’re using a complex floor plan, can go from working on the barndominium plans to completion in six months.
+Barn homes, if they’re using a complex floor plan, can go from working on the barndo plans to completion in six months.

 • Adaptable design.
 Steel buildings are more structurally sound, so you don’t need load-bearing walls inside of the space.
-You can maximize the space of your dream barndominium with a wide-open floor plan that has expansive views and really opens up space.
+You can maximize the space of your dream barndo with a wide-open floor plan that has expansive views and really opens up space.
 You’re less restricted with steel buildings than traditional homes, and you can maximize your space per square foot.
 Build an airplane hangar, horse stalls or even traditional homes with a barndominium kit.

 • Eco-friendly design.
 Did you know that steel buildings are more eco-friendly than their wood counterparts?
-A barndominium kit has a lower carbon footprint, reduces material waste and can offer long-term energy savings.
+A metal barndominium kit has a lower carbon footprint, reduces material waste and can offer long-term energy savings.
 In terms of being eco-friendly, steel construction always beats wood.
 It’s a structure that lasts longer, requires less maintenance and wastes fewer materials.

 • Fire-resistant design.
 The structure of a metal building is fire resistant, with steel having a melting point of 2,500°F. If the builder uses fire-resistant materials inside of the home and focuses on fireproofing, the structure will be even less susceptible to fire damage.
 The interior walls and wooden components can catch fire, but the shell of the home will not